NYPL-Simplified/Simplified-iOS/README.md

 ```
 The first 2 repos contain patched versions of `R2Shared` and `R2Streamer` to enable Adobe DRM and LCP DRM support in Readium 2.

-You need to obtain a link to Readium LCP binary for Carthage.
-Once you have it, please add it to the Cartfile of SimplyE and the Cartfile of r2-lcp-swift.

 Build their own Carthage dependencies first:
 ```bash
 cd r2-shared-swift